vidjil/vidjil/doc/server.md

   - Change the `FROM_EMAIL` and `ADMIN_EMAILS` variables in `vidjil-server/conf/defs.py`.
 These
     represent the sender email address and the destination email addresses, used in reporting patient milestones and server errors.

+  - To allow users to select files from a mounted volume, set `FILE_SOURCE` and `FILE_TYPES` in `vidjil-server/conf/defs.py`.
+    In this case, the `DIR_SEQUENCES` directory will be populated with links to the selected files.
+    Users will still be allowed to upload their own files.

   - Change the `volumes` in `docker-compose.yml`.
 By default all files that require saving outside of the containers (the database, uploads, vidjil